krother/Python3_Basics_Tutorial/first_steps.md

 # First steps on the IPython Shell

 There are two ways to use Python: The *interactive mode* or *IPython shell* and *writing programs*.
-In this part, you will use the IPython shell to write simple commands.

 We will use the interactive mode to store data on **U.S. baby names**.

+In the first part of the tutorial, you will use the IPython shell to write simple commands.

 ## Goals

-In the first part, we will apply Python to a few very basic questions:
+The commands on the IPython shell cover:

-* How to store the number of babies with one particular name?
+* How to store a number?
-* How to add two numbers of babies together?
+* How to add two numbers together?
-* How to store the name of a baby?
+* How to store text?
-* How to combine a name and a number belonging to the same data record?
+* How to convert a number to text and back?